paulsonkoly/calc/Readme.md

  - operator /[+-*/=]/
  - paren /[()]/

-tokens are spearated with white-spaces.
+tokens are separated with white-spaces.

 ### Grammar

 Support unary minus at the grammar level as opposed to lexer level for negative number literals.
 This means that "- 5" is minus five with white-space or 2+-(3+1) works.
+In the following BNF non-terminals are lower case, terminals are upper case.

     statement: expression | assignment
-    assignment: VARIABLE ASSIGN expression
+    assignment: VARIABLE '=' expression
     expression: addsub
-    addsub: divmul ADDSUB addsub | divmul
+    addsub: divmul /[+-]/ addsub | divmul
-    divmul: unary DIVMUL divmul | unary
+    divmul: unary /[*/]/ divmul | unary
-    unary: UNARY top | top
+    unary: '-' top | top
     top: INTL | FLOATL | VARIABLE  | '(' expression ')'

 ## Approach